AdobeDocs/experience-manager-64.de-DE/help/managing/data-protection-and-privacy.md

 ---
 title: Datenschutzbestimmungen und Datenschutzbestimmungen - Adobe Experience Manager-Bereitschaft
 seo-title: Adobe Experience Manager Readiness for Data Protection and Data Privacy Regulations; z.
 B. GDPR, CCPA usw.
-description: 'Erfahren Sie mehr über die Unterstützung der Adobe Experience Manager für die verschiedenen Datenschutzbestimmungen und Datenschutzbestimmungen. einschließlich der EU-Datenschutzverordnung (GDPR), des kalifornischen Datenschutzgesetzes für Verbraucher und der Frage, wie bei der Umsetzung eines neuen AEM-Projekts zu verfahren ist. '
+description: 'Learn about Adobe Experience Manager support for the various Data Protection and Data Privacy Regulations; including the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act and how to comply when implementing a new AEM project. '
-seo-description: 'Erfahren Sie mehr über die Unterstützung der Adobe Experience Manager für die verschiedenen Datenschutzbestimmungen und Datenschutzbestimmungen. einschließlich der EU-Datenschutzverordnung (GDPR), des kalifornischen Datenschutzgesetzes für Verbraucher und der Frage, wie bei der Umsetzung eines neuen AEM-Projekts zu verfahren ist. '
+seo-description: 'Learn about Adobe Experience Manager support for the various Data Protection and Data Privacy Regulations; including the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act and how to comply when implementing a new AEM project. '
 uuid: c443aa47-0766-4280-b0f2-b5b06534ffba
 contentOwner: aheimoz
 content-type: reference